1.9K Reviews | 4.7 Star Rating | 20+ years of experience | 72k+ Patients Treated

 Are there medications available for IBS-C?

 Yes.
-Prescription options include lubiprostone, linaclotide, and plecanatide, which help increase intestinal fluid secretion and alleviate both pain and constipation.
+The available prescription choices are lubiprostone, linaclotide, and plecanatide, which assist in raising the amount of fluid secretion into the intestines and counteract the pain and constipation.

 When can I expect to feel better after starting treatment?